Why AI Phone Ordering Breaks on Real Restaurant Menus

 Many demos look good on narrow menus.
 Real takeout restaurants are different.
 They may run hundreds of SKUs, daily specials, meal-period categories, discounted bundles, and modifier rules that change how an order should be built.

-A 400+ item menu changes the engineering problem.
-The agent needs enough menu context to answer naturally, but it cannot blindly stuff the entire catalog into a prompt and hope for the best.
-It needs dynamic context, tool calls, clarification behavior, and a clean path to the cart.
+A 400+ item menu changes the problem.
+The agent needs enough menu context to answer naturally, but it cannot blindly pull in the whole catalog and hope for the best.
+It needs the right menu context, clear follow-up questions, and a reliable way to build the order correctly.

 Accuracy is an operations problem